 Outdoors / 30 minutes / all ages

 Random Acts of Science

-Join an educator for an activity in the classroom or at one of the exhibits.
+Join an educator for an activity in the Wilson Center.
 The activities can include, but are not limited to, learning about native plants and animals, using weather instruments to record data, investigating minerals, skulls, or even tiny organisms under a microscope.

 Indoors / 30-45 minutes / Elementary, middle, and high school students and families

 Take a short stroll with a naturalist for seasonal topics – including wildflowers, weather, pollinators, mushrooms, butterflies, fall color and more.

 Saturdays & Sundays / 1 PM at at the Pollinator Garden (behind the Wilson Center) / Daily during the Rhododendron bloom and fall color season